-- 8.10 Project Work Review II in IV Semester carries 40 internal marks.
-The evaluation should be done by the PRC for 20 marks and the Project Supervisor for 20 marks.
-The PRC will examine the overall progress of the Project Work and decide the eligibility of the Project for final submission.
+- Project Work Review II in IV Semester carries 40 internal marks.
+The evaluation should be done by the PRC for 20 marks and the ProjectSupervisor for 20 marks.
+The PRC will examine the overall progress of theProject Work and decide the eligibility of the Project for final submission.
 A candidate has to secure a minimum of 50% of marks to be declared successful in Project Work Review II.
-If he fails to fulfill minimum marks, he has to reappear for Review-II during the supplementary examination. - 8.11 The thesis shall be adjudicated by the committee consisting of one senior faculty selected by the Head of the Department, the guide concerned, Head of the Department and external examiner. - 8.12 If the report of the committee is not favourable, the candidate shall revise and resubmit the Thesis.
-If the report of the committee is unfavourable again, the thesis shall be summarily rejected. - 8.13 For Project Work Evaluation (Viva Voice) will be conducted on acceptance of the Thesis in IV Semester.
+If he fails to fulfill minimum marks, he has to reappear for Review-II during the supplementary examination. - The thesis shall be adjudicated by the committee consisting of one senior faculty selected by the Head of the Department, the guide concerned, Head of the Department and external examiner. - If the report of the committee is not favourable, the candidate shall revise and resubmit the Thesis.
+If the report of the committee is unfavourable again, the thesis shall be summarily rejected. - For Project Work Evaluation (Viva Voice) will be conducted on acceptanceof the Thesis in IV Semester.
 This is an external evaluation for 60 marks and will be evaluated by the committee.
 The External Examiner for the committee shall be appointed by the Controller of Examinations.
-The candidate has to secure minimum of 50% marks in Project Evaluation (Viva Voice) examination for its successful completion. - 8.14 If he fails to secure minimum marks as specified in 8.13, he will reappear for the Viva Voice examination only after three months.
+The candidate has to secure minimum of 50% marks in Project Evaluation (Viva Voice) examination for its successful completion. - If he fails to secure minimum marks as specified in 8.13, he will reappear for the Viva Voice examination only after three months.
 In the reappeared examination also if the candidate fails to secure minimum prescribed marks the registration for the programme stands cancelled and he will not be eligible for the award of the degree.

-8.15 The Head of the Department shall coordinate and make arrangements for the conduct of Project Viva Voice examination.
+The Head of the Department shall coordinate and make arrangements for he conduct of Project Viva Voice examination.

-9.0 Award of Degree and Class
+Award of Degree and Class

-9.1 A Student who registers for all the specified Courses as listed in the Course Structure, satisfies all the Course Requirements, and passes the examinations prescribed in the entire PG Programme (PGP), and secured the required number of 88 Credits (with CGPA ≥ 6.0), shall be declared to have 'QUALIFIED' for the award of the M.Tech.
+A Student who registers for all the specified Courses as listed in the Course Structure, satisfies all the Course Requirements, and passes the examinations prescribed in the entire PG Programme (PGP), and secured the required number of 88 Credits (with CGPA \geq 6.0), shall be declared to have 'QUALIFIED' for the award of the M.Tech.
 Degree in the chosen Branch of Engineering and Technology, with the specialization for which he took admission.

-9.2 Award of Class
+Award of Class